 One of the loudest protests I’d ever heard, came from a 13-year old piano student who screamed at the top of her lungs on the doorstep of my house.
-Her mother was trying to clip her overgrown fingernails on the eve of a Middle School dance, and the teen loathed the idea of losing her long adornments.
+Her mother was trying to clip her overgrown fingernails on the eve of a Middle School dance, and the teen loathed the idea of losing her adornments.

 In the “short” term the student complied with my requirement to have the pads of her fingers exposed for piano playing, but once high school rolled around, it was a different story.
-Full blown adolescent rebellion had set in.
+Full-blown adolescent rebellion had set in.

 At least two to three times per year my secondary school pupils have come to lessons with fake, long finger nails and navigate the keyboard like they were skating on ice.
 The click clack, tap, tap percussive effect is pronounced, and nobody gets anywhere fast, unless playing a Flamenco style piece that could use a pair of castanets.
-A Spanish dancer could easily stamp to his heart’s content while the player clicked out an accompaniment.
+A Spanish dancer could easily stomp to his heart’s content while the player clicked out an accompaniment.

 Peer pressure mounts during the teen years so having long painted nails goes along with the territory, but it has a negative effect on piano lessons and progress.